cpsc6300/course-project-connor-black-and-yates-robinson/report/proposal.md

 # TITLE: Predicting Home Run Leader for 2021 MLB Season
-## Team Members: Samuel Connor Black and Yates Robinson
+## Team Members: Samuel Connor Black, Yates Robinson
 ## Date: October 22, 2020

 # Project Description
-## Probelm Statement and Motivation
+## Problem Statement and Motivation
 This project aims to predict the Home Run Leader for the MLB in the next year according to previous years’ player statistics to have a better idea of which player will lead the league.
 Growing up playing baseball and watching the MLB has interested us since we were kids and wish to develop a closer understanding of player growth and predictions.
 These predictive models could potentially net us money based on selling this predictive solution to professional sports networks or betting companies.

 ## Introduction and Description of Data